hypertrace/pythonagent/instrumentation/instrumentation-python-agent/README.md

-* Create working example of python opentelemetry agent. feature
+* A working Python opentelemetry agent.
-* Add  trace
+* Added  trace
-* Add python agent startup code.
+* Added python agent at startup code.
-* Configure Agent to track HTTP request and responses to / from web services.
+* Configured Agent to track HTTP request and responses to / from web services.
-* Create a instrumentation package designed for python
+* Created a instrumentation package designed for python
-* Activate  each instrumentation during its initialization.
+* Activated  each instrumentation during its initialization.

 ## Walkthrough